-Of the eight census tracts which contained block groups identified as LMI areas, three were also noted to be areas of racial concentration.
-These areas were census tracts 8121, 8125 and 8131.
+Of the nine census tracts which contained block groups identified as LMI areas, two tracts were also noted to be areas of racial concentration.
+With the inclusion of the specific block groups, these areas were census tract 8121, block group 1; and census tract 8125, block groups 1, 2 and 3.

 One proposed UCP Seguin Facility Improvement activity is in an area of racial concentration that is also a LMI area.
-The UCP Seguin group home is in census tract 8125, block group 1.
+One UCP Seguin group home is in census tract 8121, block group 1.